cpapazaf/cpapazaf.github.io/_posts/2017-10-09-understanding-event-loop.md

 ---

 ## Challenge
-So, what is the magic behind Event Loops?
-We see them everywhere nowadays?
+So, what is the magic behind the so called Event Loops?
+We see them everywhere nowadays!
 [Asyncio][asyncio-web], [Tornado][tornado-web], [Nodejs][nodejs-web], etc. etc.!
+Let's build one :)

 ## Prerequisites
 * Use Python 3

 ## Description
 All in all, an EventLoop is just a loop :) A while loop!
 And what about the Events?
-Well, events span from regular network IO, user interactions, to message passing etc.
+Well, events can be: network IO, user interactions, message passing etc.
 In Unix systems, most of the events are handled by ["file-like"][std-files] structures.
 For each process, for example, the OS creates 3 files.
 One for stdin, one for stdout and one for stderr.
 Same happens for sockets, pipes etc.

 Handling these types of files normally happens through system calls (which differ from OS to OS) like select, poll, epoll, kqueue etc. The aforementioned calls provide us with the status of the file.
-If it is open for read/write and how many bits are ready to be read/written.
-Check [here][io-models] for more.
+Is a file open for read/write and how many bits are ready to be read/written, are some of the examples.
+Check [here][io-models] for more details.

-The important part for our study is the [arguments][select-args] of the select method.
+The important part in our study is the [arguments][select-args] of the `select` method.
 And most importantly the `timeout`.
 Why?
 Because is makes the call non blocking.
 That practically means that our while loop will keep running forever.
 And that gives us the ability to squeeze little more work in there :)

 Check the code below